Your Child and the Flu Vaccine

 • Your local health unit

 The best way to protect your child and your family is to get your flu shot and COVID-19 vaccine.
+As a reminder, good hand and respiratory hygiene help to stop the spread of colds, flus and other communicable illnesses.

 2022-10-24